 Click “Apply” and then “OK” to save your changes.

-Disable startup programs:
+Disable startup programs

-Disable any unnecessary programs that start automatically with Windows to reduce system resource usage.
+Disable any unnecessary programs that start automatically with Windows 7 to reduce system resource usage.
 You can use the Task Manager or a third-party startup manager to disable these programs.

-Optimize power settings:
+Optimize power settings

 Make sure your power settings are set to High Performance to ensure maximum system performance while gaming.
 To access power settings, click the battery icon in the taskbar and select High Performance.

-Increase virtual memory:
+Increase virtual memory

-Defragment your hard drive:
+Defragment your hard drive

 Keep your PC cool:

-Make sure your PC is well-ventilated and that your CPU and GPU temperatures are within normal limits to prevent overheating and reduce the risk of hardware damage.
+This an important task to maintain your Windows 7 and make it long lasting.
+Just make sure you are not over loading your Windows 7.Make sure your PC is well-ventilated and that your CPU and GPU temperatures are within normal limits to prevent overheating and reduce the risk of hardware damage.
 Use a cooling pad or fan if necessary.

 Use a gaming mouse and keyboard:

-Advanced Tweaks to Optimize Windows 7 PC for Gaming:
+Advanced Windows 7 Optimization Tips for Gaming

 These are some Advanced Optimization tricks for Windows 7.
 If you are a little more expert in tech then use these Tweaks for Windows 7 Optimization.